audreynge/audreynge/README.md

 ### Hi there, I'm Audrey 👋

 - 🔭 I’m a high school senior.
-- 🌱 I’m currently learning front-end development, AI/ML, and physics.
+- 🌱 I’m currently trying to learn more about using back-end languages.
 - 💻 I've been coding for about a year and a half - I know HTML, CSS, JavaScript, Python, Java, and Swift.
 - 👯 I’m looking to collaborate on Hackathons and software projects.
-- 🤔 I’m looking for help with anything and everything code - I'm always excited to learn more.
 - 📫 How to reach me: audreynge@gmail.com
-- ⚡ Fun fact: I can solve a Rubik's Cube in 10 seconds!